AbhiramReddyD/The-Selenium-Project/README.md

 For webbrowser automation and testing <br/>
 An built some simple bots to automate web process like login<br/>
 Enter some data and click buttons or navigate through web pages<br/>

+# Alternative to Selenium
-puppeteer can also be used
+Puppeteer can be used<br/>
+But it is for and by Chrome Dev works only in js<br/>